Robustness Evaluation of Entity Disambiguation Using Prior Probes:the Case of Entity Overshadowing: Benchmark Experiments

-Lastly, we also look at the confidence scores for each of the subsets (see Figure~\ref{fig:conf_boxplot}).
+Lastly, we also look at the confidence scores for each of the subsets to check if they can be used as an additional indicator (see Figure~\ref{fig:conf_boxplot}).
 Interestingly, the systems have very different distributions of their confidence scores.
-WAT has lower confidence when given neutral samples, which may help to filter out such samples, but this does not hold for REL and GENRE\footnote{GENRE's confidence scores were rescaled before the comparison.}.
+For example, WAT has lower confidence when given neutral samples, which can be used to detect context ambiguity and filter out such samples.
+However, this approach can not be used for REL's and GENRE's predictions\footnote{GENRE's confidence scores were rescaled before the comparison.}.